COVID-19: Nigeria’s health agency inflates prices of infrared thermometers by more than 200 percent

 Speaking to a sales representative at the company who gave her first name as Chidimma, she said the price of the infrared thermometers was currently at N25,000 but added that buying in bulk will reduce the price.

 “Currently, the price of an infrared thermometer is N25,000 but if you are buying in bulk then we will lower the price for you to N20,000,” she said.

-She also explained that during the pandemic suppliers exploited the situation and raised the prices higher than it should normally cost stating it was around N50,000.
+She also explained that during the pandemic suppliers exploited the situation and raised the prices higher than it should normally cost which was around N50,000, but not more.

 “Though during the peak of COVID-19 pandemic in the country the prices of infrared thermometers were way higher it depends on the negotiating power of the client but it did not rise beyond N50,000,” she told The ICIR.

 This means that for the price quoted by Alpha Pharmacy, 605 infrared thermometers at N25,000 would cost N16,250,000 which is one -third of the amount quoted by Azmu Pharmaceuticals Ltd for the same quantity in its warehouse before the outbreak of COVID-19 in its the country.

 At the price of N20,000 for the same quantity of infrared thermometers, it would cost N12,100,000 while at N50,000 each it would cost N30,250,000.